-(20) Sanctions are measures not involving the use of armed force that are imposed in situations of international concern.
+- (20) Sanctions are measures not involving the use of armed force that are imposed in situations of international concern.
 Sanctions impose restrictions on activities that relate to particular goods and services, persons, entities or countries.
-Collectively, the sanctions legislation related to a specific country or purpose is called a sanctions regime.

-(21) The sanctions regimes currently implemented under Australian sanctions laws are regulated by the Department of Foreign Affairs and Trade.
-Under Australian sanctions legislation (refer to Appendix, Legislative Framework), the University is prohibited from dealing with specified individuals and entities or providing individuals, entities or countries with access to specific types of training, services and resources.

-(22) A sanctions regime may include targeted and country-wide sanctions:
+Collectively, the sanctions legislation related to a specific country or purpose is called a sanctions regime. - (21) The sanctions regimes currently implemented under Australian sanctions laws are regulated by the Department of Foreign Affairs and Trade.
+Under Australian sanctions legislation (refer to Appendix, Legislative Framework), the University is prohibited from dealing with specified individuals and entities or providing individuals, entities or countries with access to specific types of training, services and resources. - (22) A sanctions regime may include targeted and country-wide sanctions: - a.

-- a.
 Targeted sanctions that apply only to specific persons and entities are listed in the DFAT Consolidated List, which is updated regularly. - b.
 Country-wide sanctions can apply broadly to activities such as imports, exports, commercial activities and the provision of services (including technical advice, assistance or training).
 These activities may be restricted when they are related to import sanctioned goods or export sanctioned goods, which are specified by the sanctions regimes.
-They often include military activities, arms or related materiel (e.g., items on the DSGL) and items related to transport, telecommunications, energy, oil/gas, minerals and luxury items.

-(23) Sanctions regimes may restrict how individuals can conduct research activities, including:
+They often include military activities, arms or related material (e.g., items on the DSGL) and items related to transport, telecommunications, energy, oil/gas, minerals and luxury items. - (23) Sanctions regimes may restrict how individuals can conduct research activities, including: - a.

-- a.
 The assignment of staff or students with a connection to sanctioned countries to specific research topics. - b.
-The access of staff, students or visiting academics with a connection to sanctioned countries to research projects, equipment or restricted areas.
+The access of staff, students or visiting academics with a connection to sanctioned countries to research projects, equipment or restricted areas. - c.
+Research collaborations or consultancy activities with citizens/entities with a connection to sanctioned countries or in sanctioned countries.